Mark070707/Software-Engineering-Portfolio/week11_requirements.md

 Constructor (ViewSecurityAlertsPage()):
 Tested that the SecurityAlerts collection is initialized.
 Tested that the SecurityAlertDB instance is created.
+Initial State of SecurityAlertsListview.ItemsSource:
 Tested that the initial state of SecurityAlertsListview.ItemsSource is set correctly.

 RefreshSecurityAlertsList() Method:
 Tested that the method clears the SecurityAlerts collection.
 Tested that it correctly adds new SecurityAlert objects to the collection.
+Reflecting Changes from the Database:
 Tested that it correctly reflects changes from the database.

 CreateNewSecurityAlert(object sender, EventArgs e) Method: